beyarkay/masters-thesis/src/05_results.md

 This asymmetry between minority/majority classes and precision/recall is a consequence of the macro weighting used for calculating $F_1$, recall, and precision.

-## Model hyperparameter comparison \label{hpar-comparison}

-As each model was trained five times, an approximate empirical distribution can be obtained for each model type and each model and each hyperparameter combination.
-These can then be ranked by the median $F_1$ score and compared.

-TODO: tabular comparison of the top 10 models overall, and also a strip plot of those models
-TODO: tabular comparison of the top 10 models for each model type
-TODO: comparison of the confusion matrices for the best models

-> This looks at all iterations of one model+hyperparameter set and compares the
-> median result.
->
-> Don't just look at the best run, but take the median for each set of
-> model+hyperparameters and see which one is the best.
->
-> Maybe this is where the ellipse plots come in?

 ## Comparison of the inference and training times for each model \label{time-comparison}